benhoff/blog/content/bash_tricks.rst

 `sudo pacman -S interesting-package`

-Using the double exclaimation marks will save you from retyping all of those things.
+Using the double exclaimation marks will save you from retyping all of the things when you forget something simple like a sudo.
 It's saved my sanity many a times.

-The one thing I have never looked into is how to search and replace the command.

-Until today.
+One example of my willful ignorance, is with misspelling things on the command line'

 `$ git comit -m 'really long commit message which should convince me to stop typing these directly into the command line'`

 `$ git: 'comit' is not a git command.
-Did you mean commit` Dammit.
+Did you mean commit`

-the way to fix this?
+Dammit.
+Up until today, I've pressed the up arrow to bring the command back up, then used the left arrow to navigate all the way back to my mistake before fixing it.

+The crazy thing is I know there's a way to do a simple string subsitution.
+I've just been too lazy to look it up.

+Until today.
+Today, with the use of Google, I become a power user.

 As a vim user this is the syntax that I'll remember.

 `$ !!:s/comit/commit`

-Alternatively,
+Alternatively, if you've invested in a saner text editor, a simplier syntax is:

 `$ ^comit^commit^`

+Now, if only I could remember the way to navigate to the beginning of a command line (`Ctl-e?`.... `Ctl-a?`)

-The next thing I'm going to learn is how to search my bash history.
-Probably.
-Maybe.
+or learn how to use my bash history....

+Well there's always tomorrow.